AdobeDocs/campaign-classic.en/help/technotes/using/dc-migration-faq.md

 * **Is there a risk of data loss?**

     The database will be dumped from the legacy datacenter and restored in Public Cloud (AWS).
 When restarted on the new data center, the application will resume from the exact state it was before the migration.
-Users won’t see any difference, except that some scheduled tasks will have been delayed.
+Users won't see any difference, except that some scheduled tasks will have been delayed.

 * **Are there any differences in the size of the package between the Legacy data center and the Public Cloud?**